-Class A Common Stock, \$0.0001 par value per share

-during the preceding 12 mont requirements for the past 90 d hs (or for such shorter period that the registrant was required to file such reports lays.
-Yes $\boxtimes$ No $\square$ ), and (2) has been subject to such filing ıg ner the registrant has submitted electronically every Interactive Data File required this chapter) during the preceding 12 months (or for such shorter period that the ner the registrant is a large accelerated filer, an accelerated filer, a non-accelerate ee the definitions of "large accelerated filer," "accelerated filer," "smaller reporting Exchange Act: Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Emerging growth company ny, indicate by check mark if the registrant has elected not to use the extended tr g standards provided pursuant to Section $13(a)$ of the Exchange Act. $\square$ ansition period for complying with an y new Indicate by check mark wheth ner the registrant is a shell company (as defined in Rule 12b-2 of the Exchange A .ct). □ Yes ⊠ No registrant's Class A Common re were an aggregate of 29,568,098 shares of the registrant's common stock outsta Stock, \$0.0001 par value per share (Class A Common Stock) (excluding 366,14 ng), and 3,112,516 shares of the registrant's Class B Common Stock, \$0.0001 pa 5 restricted shares of Class A Commo
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+Large accelerated filer Accelerated filer

+Non-accelerated filer $\boxtimes$ Smaller reporting company X

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗆 Yes 🗵 No

+As of May 8, 2024, there were an aggregate of 24,687,767 shares of the registrant's common stock outstanding, comprising 21,545,131 shares of the registrant's Class A Common Stock, \$0.0001 par value per share (Class A Common Stock) (excluding 535,767 restricted shares of Class A Common Stock, which remain subject to vesting), and 3,142,636 shares of the registrant's Class B Common Stock, \$0.0001 par value per share.